 Donivyn is a graduate of Boston University with a Master of Engineering in Biomedical Engineering.
 He currently works as a Product Development Engineer in the medical technology industry.
 Donivyn has five years of tutoring experience, with specialization in mathematics for K-8, high school, and college (Calculus I/II/III); science for K-8, high school (Physics), and college (Physics); and SSAT/ISEE.
 He also has advanced experience in computer aided design (CAD) – working with software including Fusion 360 and SolidWorks – and in 3D printing.
 In his free time, Donivyn enjoys working out, snowboarding, and surfing!

-Elise was born and raised in Natick, MA and graduated Magna Cum Laude from the Honors Program at Providence College.
-At Providence, she majored in Secondary Education with Mathematics.
-Elise spent her free time in college tutoring at a local elementary school, teaching for a local college readiness program, and tutoring students for the PC mathematics department.
-During breaks from college, Elise continued her pursue her passion for teaching by working as a substitute teacher and as a counselor at a summer camp in Natick.
-Since graduating college, Elise has worked for the Waltham Public Schools teaching middle school mathematics with a focus on 7th-grade Pre-Algebra.
-Now in her second year of teaching, Elise is highly involved in her school community and dedicated to helping her students be successful.
-When not at school, Elise enjoys exploring the city of Boston with her roommates, trying new foods with friends, and spending time with her family.
-Elise specializes in mathematical tutoring for the SATs as well as grade 6-12 mathematics, including Algebra I and II, and Geometry.
+Elise was born and raised in Natick, MA.
+She received Masters of Education in Middle School Mathematics from Worcester State University and graduated Magna Cum Laude from the Honors Program at Providence College, with a degree in Secondary Education with Mathematics.
+Elise just finished her sixth year working for the Waltham Public Schools teaching seventh-grade mathematics.
+Elise is highly involved in her school community and dedicated to helping her students be successful.
+When not at school, Elise enjoys being active, socializing with friends, and spending time with her fiance and dog.
+Elise specializes in academic tutoring for grade 6-12 mathematics, specifically Algebra I and II, and Geometry.

 Joshua, a Chicago native, has been tutoring since his junior year of high school, when he helped fellow students with mathematics and science.
 At Northwestern University, from which he graduated with a B.A. in Biology, he had the privilege of tutoring undergraduates in intermediate biology and teaching incoming tutors the weekly material.
 And during his master’s in public health program at Washington University in St. Louis, he worked as a STAT LAB tutor.
 He was even requested to tutor professors’ kids!
 Having tutored for over 10 years, both in school and with national tutoring companies (where he earned a perfect 36 on all four sections of a practice ACT!), Joshua has experience tutoring a wide range of students, including those with learning disabilities.
 He specializes in the ACT and SAT (all sections), as well as AP exams such as Biology, Chemistry, Math II, and Physics.
 For academic subjects, Joshua can teach mathematics from Pre-Algebra to Multivariable Calculus and science from Biology to Organic Chemistry.
 In his free time, he loves working on strength & conditioning and taking mini road trips to local and national landmarks.